 After the death of Dr. Aray, Mrs. Leonora Aray lived in Cincinnati for a time, before moving to Ypsilanti, Michigan.
 She appears on the 1920 census as living at 612 Monroe Avenue.
 Her occupation was listed as a public school teacher and her son, Langston lived next door with his wife Grace.

-Mrs. Aray died on the 23rd of June, 1924.
+Mrs. Aray died at her residence on the 23rd of June, 1924.
 She was buried at the Highland Cemetery in Ypsilanti, Michigan.